hdk2200/SwiftViewControllerExamples/README.md

 ### How to implement the back button

-1.Implement unwindSegue in the previous ViewController class.
+1. Implement unwindSegue in the previous ViewController class.

 1. CTRL + Drag from ViewContorlller part on Storyboard and tie it to exit.